These short videos walk you through what you need to know about shared equity.

 As a co-owner, the Housing Authority does not require you to pay rent or interest towards their share in the property.
 You're also able to increase your share of the loan by purchasing further shares when you are in a position to do so.

-Note: if you have a fixed shared ownership loan you will not be able to purchase further shares.<
+Note: if you have a fixed shared equity loan you will not be able to purchase further shares.

-With a flexible shared ownership loan, you can refinance or purchase more shares (percentage shares) in your property if you are in a financial position to do so.
+With a flexible shared equity loan, you can refinance or purchase more shares (percentage shares) in your property if you are in a financial position to do so.

 The real plus with this type of loan is that the Housing Authority will always be there to buy your share back from you at its valued price.
 This reduces the selling time and you won't need to pay marketing fees, property listing fees or commission fees to a real estate agent as you would with a traditional house sale.

-If you are eligible for a shared ownership loan, then you can view the available properties on the Opening Doors website.
+If you're eligible, you can view the available properties on the Opening Doors website.
 Properties include homes, apartments and units in areas around the Perth Metro area.
 You may be able to finance some other established properties depending on your current situation and additional needs.

 We encourage you to purchase more shares in your home when you are in a position to do so.
 By purchasing more shares, you are reducing the Housing Authority's share of your home.
 You are moving towards managing a loan for 100% of your home.